 *Maintain a clean and stocked Operatory at all times, to ensure it’s ready for

 use for any procedure.

 *Sterilized all operatory equipment between every patient

 *Change suction filters weekly.

-assistant should never have to leave the room to get supplies or instruments.
+orthodontic assistant should never have to leave the room to get supplies or

-trays should be ready to use.
-The supplies should be easily found by another
+and trays should be ready to use.
+The supplies should be easily found by

 *Change water and suction filters located outside in utility room.